A mudroom is an entryway or small room in a house where people can remove their muddy wet shoes and clothing before entering the main living area.

-Mudrooms are often located near the backdoor or garage and generally have a floor that is easy to clean, such as tile or linoleum.
+These rooms are often located near the backdoor or garage and generally have a floor—such as a tile or linoleum—that’s easy to clean.

-By providing a place for people to leave their dirty shoes and clothes, mudrooms can help to keep the rest of the house clean.
+By providing a place for people to leave their dirty shoes and clothes, these rooms can help to keep the rest of the house clean.

 In colder climates, mudrooms can also be used as a transition space for people coming in from the cold, allowing them to warm up before entering the main living area.